 October is also Sarcastic Month and includes Chemistry Week.

 11 of 12

-In November, we start to move into what is often called the holiday season.
-This starts for many with Thanksgiving.
+In November, you start to move into what is often called the holiday season, with Thanksgiving leading the way.

 Other fun holidays in November are:

 Since families often gather for Thanksgiving, children can take advantage and celebrate Family Stories Month.
 Kids and their families should also enjoy Game and Puzzle Week.

 Who doesn't know about Christmas, Hanukkah, and New Year's Eve in December?
 With those holidays, it's not surprising to find Cookie Cutter Week in December.